-Lesson 2: The Major Platforms — ChatGPT, Claude, Gemini, Copilot, Grok, Perplexity
+Lesson 2: The Major Platforms — ChatGPT, Claude, Gemini, Copilot, Grok, Perplexity, Meta AI

 Course: Choosing the Right AI Model (Personal Pathway, Free)